kasir-barati/react/.github/docs/hooks.md

 ## `useMemo`

+- Works hand in hand with [`useCallback`](#usecallback) mostly.
+  - `useMemo` is completely useless if the props passed to your component are always different.
+- It calls the function passed to it and memoize the returned result!
+  - **Unlike `useCallback`**.
 - The function you wrap in `useMemo` runs during rendering, so this only works for [pure calculations](./components.md#pure-components) -- no side-effect.
 - How to tell if a calculation is expensive? add a `console.time` to measure the time spent in a piece of code: